 Which is why one Great Gott Island resident was thinking about shooting a cow moose that locals have come to call Virginia.

-This ocean-bound island, located off bigger and better-known Mount Desert Island, does not have regular ferry service but it is close enough to MDI for a moose to make the mile-long swim, which Virginia apparently did a few months ago.
+This ocean-bound island, located off bigger and better-known Mount Desert Island, does not have regular ferry service but it is close enough to MDI for a moose to make the mile-long swim, which the moose apparently did a few months ago.
 After the moose — which game wardens estimate to be around 2 years old — arrived at Gotts Island, as locals call it, it soon found a small, private apple orchard that residents say has been producing fruit for nearly 100 years.

-According to Game Warden David Simmons of the Maine Department of Inland Fisheries and Wildlife, Virginia helped herself to the fruitful bounty, tearing into the trees and causing substantial damage.
+According to Game Warden David Simmons of the Maine Department of Inland Fisheries and Wildlife, the moose helped herself to the fruitful bounty, tearing into the trees and causing substantial damage.
 The property owners, he said, were unhappy that the moose was destroying not only their apples, but their efforts to graft trees together to develop a specialty strain of apple.
 The moose also chewed on the couple’s cherry trees, the warden said.

 “The gentleman we spoke to was losing a lot of graftings,” Simmons said.
 “For whatever reason, the moose was raising the devil with his fruit trees.”